-Why some drivers aren’t returning to rideshare – and how you can benefit
+Some drivers aren’t returning to rideshare – how you can benefit

 Demand for rideshare trips has jumped over recent months after pandemic restrictions were lifted, and now it seems there aren’t enough drivers to satisfy the higher number of riders.
 So what’s happened?